Data Updated: 12 January 2019

 If you want to know how good our mounts are compared to everybody else's you've come to the right place.
 Or, if you're thinking about a new mount or tuning the one you have and need to decide.
 I try to update at least once or twice a month, to refine the data and add to it.
-This is truly independent customer data unless specified in one place.
+This is truly independent customer data unless specified, in one place.
 You can do your own research and please do, but none of this is skewed, as you'll find similar data elsewhere in online owner reviews.
-It has come to light that some keyboard warriors on several forums world wide are disputing this data.
-DYOR, and you'll find that this data is real and quite accurate.
-We have also conducted our own tests with our own specially developed test rig, which we use for tuning QC/QA and modelling solutions.
+It has come to light that some keyboard warriors on several forums worldwide are disputing this data.
+DYOR, and you'll find that this data is real and accurate.
+We have also conducted our own tests with our own specially developed test rig, which we use for tuning QC/QA and modelling solutions for our own mounts.
 Data is all and it serves no purpose at all to mislead with inaccurate data.
 If you think any mount is misprepresented here, please e-mail and let me know.
 I'm sure we're all interested in real-world results, not factory claims.

-Not just hypertuned mounts either, (as no other 'tuner' seems to publish any data for comparison to stock mount on this scale...), but ALL equatorial mounts and compare them online.
+Not just hypertuned mounts either, (as no other 'tuner' seems to publish any data for comparison to stock mounts on this scale...), but ALL equatorial mounts and compare them online.
 It makes it easier when making decisions about which one to buy, or whether to tune your mount.
 Is it that easy?
 Of course not, this is Astronomy!
 I have included the native periodic error too, as this is causing the most consternation amongst some owners.
 The claim is that this figure is the true mark of the potential of a mount from a quality perspective in terms of build and assembly, and that less mounts don't make the grade.
 Most people guide though with these mounts.
-Top of the tree are the Paramount's with a guaranteed 7 arc-seconds RMS (±3.8 arcsec) across their range, although our StellarDrive 6's now match or exceed this...
+Top of the tree are Bisque's Paramount's with a guaranteed 7 arc-seconds RMS (±3.8 arcsec) across their range, although our StellarDrive 6's now match or exceed this...